 The Wine List of the Year Awards were established by Tucker Seabrook (Est. 1838).
-In 1994, the Wine List of the Year Awards were launched in Australia and are now amongst the most prestigious award programmes for wine lists in the world.
+In 1994, the Wine List of the Year Awards were launched and are now amongst the most prestigious award programmes for wine lists in the world.
 In 2012, China’s Wine List of the Year Awards were launched by the founders – Wine List of the Year Awards founders Tucker Seabrook and Rob Hirst, and the Asia Wine Institute’s Tommy Lam, at the 2012 China National Sommelier Competition in Shanghai.

 2013 was the inaugural year of China’s Wine List of the Year Awards – to find the best wine lists in greater China – China, Hong Kong, Macau and Taiwan, and the competition was an outstanding success with recognition going to some extraordinary lists from right across greater China.
 Also, in 2013, a Joint Venture partnership was announced between the International Wine List of the Year Awards organisation and leading Chinese Wine Web-Media organisation – Vinehoo.com, to help run China’s Wine List of the Year Awards in greater China from 2014.